andersje/ShinyInstaller/README.md

 ===

 With a shiny-server, you've probably got developers wanting to try out new versions of their app on something bigger than their current workstation.
+Or, maybe you want them to throw their apps on the webserver so you've got an idea of what libraries need to be installed.

 This pair of scripts lets you delegate the installation and removal of those apps.
 Probably more valuably, it gives you a couple of generic documents to hand to end users on how to sftp their data to the server, and actually run the scripts.

 I don't really recommend giving your devs admin authority on a prod box -- and that's what these scripts will give them.
-This is ideal for a trusted userbase, in a dev or QA environment  On your prod boxes, you'll want to restrict who can run these scripts a bit more.
+This is ideal for a trusted userbase, in a dev or QA environment.
+On your prod boxes, you'll want to restrict who can run these scripts a bit more.